Historiens 100 viktigaste svenskar

 Historiens 100 viktigaste svenskar (History's 100 Most Important Swedes) is a book by Niklas Ekdal and Petter Karlsson, published in 2009.
 Before the book was released, the list was published by Dagens Nyheter between 14 April and 6 May.
-The book is a list of the 100 Swedes that according to the authors has had "the greatest influence on Swedish people's lives, and also people's lives around the world".
+The book is a list of the 100 Swedes that according to the authors have had "the greatest influence on Swedish people's lives, and also people's lives around the world".
 There are 84 men and 16 women on the list.
 Around 40 of them lived in the previous century, and 16 were still alive as of the book's publication.

 Selection criteria

 The selection criteria were:"How much, how long, and how many people has the person influenced – primarily domestically but also internationally – with his thoughts, his reign, his deeds or his example?
 And how much does this person mean to us living here today, in 2009?"